-The proposed Guidebook for Great Communities presents an experiential based planning approach rather than the more static land-use approach of the past.
-Through this, an Urban Form classification system has emerged, identifying 16 categories that are to be mapped on to each parcel through the local area planning process.
+The June 2019 Draft Guidebook presents an experiential based planning approach rather than the more static land use approach of the past.
+Through this, an urban form classification system has emerged, identifying 16 categories that are to be mapped for each parcel through the local area planning process.

-The 2018 Draft ARP started with an earlier version of the Guidebook approach utilizing "Building Blocks" as shown to right (now referred to by the Guidebook as the "Building Scale" element of the new Urban Form Classification System), but also adopting the past approach of very specific building mass (through Floor Area Ratio calculations) and building height numbers.
+The 2018 Draft ARP started with an earlier version of the Guidebook, the Developed Areas Guidebook.
+The Developed Areas Guidebook's approach utilized "Building Blocks."
+The approach taken in the June 2019 Draft Guidebook utilizes the "Building Scale" element of the new urban form classification system as shown in Figure E-1, and the Developed Areas Guidebook's approach of very specific building mass (through floor area ratio calculations) and building height numbers.